-ProVeg UK is a part of ProVeg International, a food awareness organisation working to transform the global food system by replacing 50% of animal products with plant-based and cultivated foods by 2040.
+ProVeg UK is a part of ProVeg International, working to accelerate the transition to a sustainable global food system by making plant-rich foods and alternative proteins more accessible and appealing.

 ProVeg has received the United Nations’ Momentum for Change Award and works closely with key UN food and environment agencies.
 We have observer status with the UNFCCC, the IPCC, and the CBD, special consultative status with ECOSOC, and are accredited for UNEA.